-As with all other physical training, it requires regularity and fixed routines in order for us to make progress.
-But in yoga there are no times or distances we have to reach, there is no visible finish line we have to cross, and no competitions we need to be ready for.
+As with all other physical training, it requires regularity and fixed routines for us to make progress.
+But in yoga, there are no times or distances you have to reach, there is no visible finish line you have to cross, and no competitions you need to be ready for.

 So give yoga 20 minutes and you'll get...